gregra81/FullStackFest-2016-Notes/Front-End/8-sept/Confident-Frontned-with-Elm-by-Jack-Franklin.md

 ### Let's begin what we know now and what we have now:

-- MVC is death, blablalba.
+- MVC is dead.
 - Doble **Data Binding** and "dirty checker" is awful.
 - Observable.observe() was part of some browsers.
 - The problem is **"Changes in data"**
 - Mutability doesn't solve the browser issues.
-- Single source of Thurth.
+- Single source of truth.

 --